Li-Heng-LH/TryLog/README.md

 # TryLog

+This is a try out of slf4j with log4j.
+Slf4j version: 1.7.30
+Log4j version: 2.12.1
+Log4j is configured using xml

+&nbsp;

+## Learning Notes

 ### How to make SLF4J 1.8.x work with Log4j 2? ###
 * Use Log4j2 version 2.13.1? => This does not work.
 * Use slf4j-log4j12 version 1.8.x, and exclude log4j? => This does not work.
 Cannot find log4j.level.